Saprebleu/Ray_Tracing/README.md

 <h1>Ray Tracing</h1>
-A small ray-tracing program, that shows 3 types of geometric figures in a 3D space: spheres, cylinders and planes of infinite dimensions.
+A small ray-tracing program, that shows 3 types of geometric figures in a 3D space : spheres, cylinders and planes of infinite dimensions.
 With rotating camera to give the viewer the perspective, and different lights for more realism.

-The user can choose the rotation and position of the camera, the ambient light, the direction of the light rays, as well as the colors of the figures and their dimensions...
-In specific files (placed in the in "scenes" folder).
+The user can choose the rotation and position of the camera, the ambient light, the position of the light, as well as the colors of the figures and their dimensions...
+In specific files (placed in the "scenes" folder).

 Once the executable has been created ("make" command), and the scene file has been given as a parameter,